June 12 (2007), a new anniversary for me.

 Maybe I’m just a huge baby but recovery took over a week and they all made it sound like it was no big deal – it’s just Laparoscopic Surgery!

-This surgery was supposed to make it easier to get preggo.
-In her words “We’ll clean you all out so you can have a baby” – Well, we’ve been “not pulling out” for about 8 months now and still no baby.
+This surgery was supposed to make it easier to get pregnant.
+In her words “We’ll clean you all out so you can have a baby” – Well, we’ve been trying for about 8 months now and still no baby.
 It was supposed to make my cramps less painful – They are the same.
 And my period more regular – When my flow ends, it just starts up again after a week but much lighter – but doesn’t forget to throw in a few cramps.
 However, my stomach is flatter because I don’t have the cysts any more.
 I had no choice, they had to be removed – but this last year has definitely made me re-think children.

 I didn’t go to this doctor as a pre-curser to getting pregnant, it was all just by chance… and suddenly made me realize that the chance of getting pregnant may be more difficult than I had previously imagined it would be.